juju/docs/src/en/charms-scaling.md

 juju remove-unit mediawiki/1
 ```

-Note that because this is the only unit running on the underlying machine, the
+Note that if this is the only unit running on the underlying machine, the
 machine will also be removed.

-A machine can be manually removed unless any of the following is true for that
+A machine cannot be manually removed if any of the following is true:
-machine:

- - it has no running units
+ - it houses a unit
- - it is not being used as the only controller
+ - it is being used as the only controller
- - it is not hosting Juju-managed containers (KVM guests or LXD containers)
+ - it is hosting Juju-managed containers (KVM guests or LXD containers)

 For example, to remove a machine with ID of '6':